AlephVault/unity-backpack/README.md

 1. `public bool Registered { get; }`: Tells that this item is registered in a registry.
 For this, it must have a Registry assigned to it and a non-zero key.
 2. `public ItemRegistry Registry { get; }`: Tells the assigned Registry to this item.
 3. `public uint Key { get; }`:  Returns the assigned key.
-4. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.QuantifyingStrategies.ItemQuantifyingStrategy QuantifyingStrategy`: Returns the assigned quantifying strategy.
+4. `public int MaxStackQuantity { get; }`: Returns the maximum quantity allowed in the stacks of this item.
+5. `public int AmountPerUnit { get; }`: Returns the integer value that represents, visually, a single unit.
-5. `public T GetSpatialStrategy<T>() where T : AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.SpatialStrategies.ItemSpatialStrategy`: Returns a spatial strategy instance by its class.
+6. `public T GetSpatialStrategy<T>() where T : AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.SpatialStrategies.ItemSpatialStrategy`: Returns a spatial strategy instance by its class.
 Returns `null` if not found.
-6. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.SpatialStrategies.ItemSpatialStrategy GetSpatialStrategy(Type type)`: Returns a spatial strategy instance but by passing the type as value.
+7. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.SpatialStrategies.ItemSpatialStrategy GetSpatialStrategy(Type type)`: Returns a spatial strategy instance but by passing the type as value.
-7. `public T GetUsageStrategy<T>() where T : AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.UsageStrategies.ItemUsageStrategy`: Returns a usage strategy instance by its class.
+8. `public T GetUsageStrategy<T>() where T : AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.UsageStrategies.ItemUsageStrategy`: Returns a usage strategy instance by its class.
 Returns `null` if not found.
-8. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.UsageStrategies.ItemUsageStrategy GetUsageStrategy(Type type)`: Returns a usage strategy instance but by passing the type as value.
+9. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.UsageStrategies.ItemUsageStrategy GetUsageStrategy(Type type)`: Returns a usage strategy instance but by passing the type as value.
-9. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.UsageStrategies.ItemUsageStrategy MainUsageStrategy`: Returns the assigned main strategy.
+10. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.UsageStrategies.ItemUsageStrategy MainUsageStrategy`: Returns the assigned main strategy.
-10. `public T GetRenderingStrategy<T>() where T : AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.RenderingStrategies.ItemRenderingStrategy`: Returns a rendering strategy instance by its class.
+11. `public T GetRenderingStrategy<T>() where T : AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.RenderingStrategies.ItemRenderingStrategy`: Returns a rendering strategy instance by its class.
 Returns `null` if not found.
-11. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.RenderingStrategies.ItemRenderingStrategy GetRenderingStrategy(Type type)`: Returns a rendering strategy instance but by passing the type as value.
+12. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.RenderingStrategies.ItemRenderingStrategy GetRenderingStrategy(Type type)`: Returns a rendering strategy instance but by passing the type as value.
-12. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.RenderingStrategies.ItemRenderingStrategy MainRenderingStrategy`: Returns the assigned main strategy.
+13. `public AlephVault.Unity.BackPack.Authoring.ScriptableObjects.Inventory.Items.RenderingStrategies.ItemRenderingStrategy MainRenderingStrategy`: Returns the assigned main strategy.

 This is quite important for the items themselves.
 While they are _passive_ objects, they provide all the underlying elements for the _active_ objects to exist.